rendoir/game-dev-study-guide/StudyGuide.md

     - Explicit
     Prefixing the explicit keyword to the constructor prevents the compiler from using that constructor for implicit conversions.
     - Static
-        - Static variable in functions
+        - Static variable in local scope
-        Static variables when used inside function are initialized only once, and then they hold their value through function calls.
+        Static variables when used in a local scope (e.g., inside a function) are initialized only once, and then they hold their value throughout execution (e.g., function calls).
+They have program lifetime.
         - Static member variable in class
         Only one instance per class that is shared by all the objects.
 Initialized outside of class.
         - Static member function in class